Statement of Need

 ABIM credit will be submitted to ABIM within 30 days of completion.

-For questions, contact Laurie Novoryta at Lnovoryta@achlcme.org.
+For questions, contact Melissa Stradal at mstradal@achlcme.org.

 Accreditation and Credit Designation Statement